Real Bedford F.C.: Real Bedford

 In 2022 the club was taken over by bitcoin podcaster Peter McCormack, who became chairman, having previously stated that he intended for the club to reach the Premier League.
 The club's name was changed to Real Bedford before the 2022–23 season, which saw them win the Bedfordshire Senior Trophy and the Division One title, earning promotion to the Premier Division.

 In 2024 American cryptocurrency investors, Cameron and Tyler Winklevoss invested $4.5 million in the club.
 The club went on to win the Premier Division, securing a second successive promotion, this time to Division One Central of the Southern League.
 The following season saw them finish as champions of Division One Central, resulting in promotion to the Premier Division Central.
+In 2025–26 they finished third in the Premier Division Central, qualifying for the promotion play-offs.
+After beating Kettering Town 3–1 in the semi-finals, they lost 4–2 to Spalding United in the final.
+In July 2026 the club won the Bedfordshire Senior Cup, defeating Bedford Town 3–2 in the final.

 Ground

 Bedford United initially played on a pitch at the printers' firm, before moving to the nearby village of Cople and then returning to Bedford to play at Allen Park.
 They subsequently played at Fairhill on Clapham Road, where the club's record attendance of 1,500 was set for a South Midlands League match against Bedford Town.

 The land was later bought by Sainsbury's, and as a result Bedford United temporarily groundshared with Kempston Rovers at Hillgrounds, before moving to McMullen Park in 1996.
-The ground was named for Jim McMullen, one of the club's founders.
+The ground was named after Jim McMullen, one of the club's founders.
 When the merged club was formed, they continued to play at McMullen Park.